Massage and Movement Therapy for Golf Injuries

 The Masters Golf Tournament certainly proved to be an entertaining event this year with Patrick Reed winning the “green jacket” by one stroke over Rickie Fowler.
 When I authored this article for my 2012 Dynamic Body text, Tiger Woods was the guy who was lighting all the tournaments.
 The spring weather here in Oklahoma is starting to bring with it a bunch of golf related injuries so I thought I’d revisit an excerpt from this golf chapter…. enjoy!

-Massage and bodyworkers must have a good grasp of myofascial and joint biomechanics to effectively assess and treat sports related injuries such as low back spasm, rotator cuff strain, hamstring pulls and SI joint pain.
-This article illustrates the immense stress on the musculoskeletal system from a seemingly simple act such as a golf swing.
+Massage and bodyworkers must have a good grasp of both muscle and joint biomechanics to effectively assess, treat and train sports related injuries such as low back spasm, rotator cuff strain, hamstring tendinopathies and SI joint strain.
+This chapter illustrates the immense stress placed on the musculoskeletal system from a seemingly simple act such as a golf swing.